 The app required depends on the service provided and each user’s role in the treatment process.

-So, who needs a medical / healthcare app?
+So, who needs a custom healthcare solutions ?

 - Hospital / clinic administration